teozern1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+3. Should be able to hold up to 5 modules without a noticeable sluggishness in performance for typical usage.
+4. Should be able to hold up to 8 tutorials without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+5. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. The product is meant for a single Teaching Assistant that makes all changes to the AddressBook themselves.
+6. The product is meant for a single Teaching Assistant that makes all changes to the AddressBook themselves.
-5. Data will be stored in a .json file to allow for advanced users to manipulate the data directly.
+7. Data will be stored in a .json file to allow for advanced users to manipulate the data directly.
+8. The product does not require the Internet to operate.

 ### Glossary